 Alongside her work at the university level, Mary supported the Casa da Saudade branch library in New Bedford.
 She was a founding member of Casa da Saudade in 1971 and also served as vice president of Friends of Casa da Saudade.
-The library, located in the heart of New Bedford’s Portuguese community, provides access to English, Portuguese and Crioulo collections in a variety of formats.
+The library, located in the heart of New Bedford’s Portuguese community, houses English and Portuguese collections on Portuguese history, literature, and culture and on the cultures of the Portuguese speaking countries.
 Through Casa da Saudade, Mary reached beyond academia to promote literacy within the community for all age and educational levels.
 Her portrait hangs in the main reading room as a testament to her dedication to this community.

 Mary passed away on November 24, 2003, leaving her husband of 41 years, Robert A. Vermette.
 Although she did not live to see the completion of some of these projects, her vision inspired them and her spirit lives on through them.
 At her portrait unveiling at Our Lady of Mt.
 Carmel School auditorium in 2004, colleagues and friends reminisced about this remarkable woman.
 Her students called her Dr. Vermette, her peers called her Mary or Maria, and some of her very close friends lovingly called her MTV, so appropriate for a woman who channeled everything Portuguese in a way that no other South Coast woman has done.